Can My Personal Health Records Be Leaked Like A Celebrity? | Patient Resources | MedicalRecords.com

-The privacy of personal health records is protected under the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-One right granted to patients under HIPAA is the right to require permission to release of medical records.
-This provision makes it illegal for health care providers to disclose personal medical records without prior written consent.
-However, that does not mean leaks do not happen for some high-profile figures.
+The privacy of electronic health records is protected under the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+One right granted to patients under HIPAA is the right to require permission to release of personal health records.
+This provision makes it illegal for health care providers to disclose electronic medical records without prior written consent.
+However, that does not mean leaks and HIPAA violations do not happen for some high-profile figures.

-Recently, there have been several personal health record scandals involving celebrities who have had their medical records leaked to the public.
-Victims of this unauthorized release of medical records include Michael Jackson, Whitney Houston, George Clooney, Paris Hilton, Rush Limbaugh and Britney Spears.
+Recently, there have been several personal health record scandals (and HIPAA violations) involving celebrities who have had their medical records leaked to the public.
+Victims of this unauthorized release of medical records include Michael Jackson, Whitney Houston, Britney Spears, Farrah Fawcett and former California First Lady Maria Shriver.

 Medical records contain a lot of personal health information and in today’s gossip obsessed culture, this release of medical information can be a treasure trove for tabloids.
 However, breaches of HIPAA do not only involve leaks to the press.
-Anyone accessing medical records and looking over medical files without authorization are in violation of HIPAA regulations.
+Anyone accessing medical records and looking over medical files without authorization are committing HIPAA violations.

 Everyone in the medical field is required to have to be informed of HIPAA privacy requirements, and many companies have additional rules in place to protect patient privacy.
 However, the temptation of learning about a celebrity’s personal health record is in many cases too hard to resist.
 Non-celebrities can feel more assured of medical record confidentiality.